Allergen Labelling in the UK: From 'May Contain' to Measured Risk

 That is about to change.

-The Codex Alimentarius Commission is expected to adopt a new global standard for Precautionary Allergen Labelling (PAL) at its July 2026 meeting.
-The UK Food Standards Agency has indicated its support for the proposal.
-At the centre of it is a concept called ED05 — and if you manufacture food in the UK, you need to understand what it means for your allergen management programme before your next BRC audit.
+The Codex Alimentarius Commission is anticipated to consider adoption of a new global standard for Precautionary Allergen Labelling (PAL) at its July 2026 meeting) though adoption is not yet confirmed.
+The UK Food Standards Agency has engaged with the proposal, though its position is qualified rather than a full endorsement.
+At the centre of it is a concept called ED05 (and if you manufacture food in the UK, you need to understand what it means for your allergen management programme before your next BRC audit.

 Why the Current System Is Broken